SDFIdk/vanda_hydrometry_event_consumer/README.md

 Note that the API retrieved data, since they are not events, they do not contain a TS but they have a creation TS (when they were retrieved, which is also the latest true value at that moment).
 Therefore the event's TS is compared with record's creation date when an event has to be compared against an API data to determine if it is delayed.

+### Logging

+Activate debug level for logging to get received raw event into the log file.
+Activate trace level to get both raw events and executed queries into the log file.

+The property "dk.dataforsyningen.vanda_hydrometry_event_consumer.loggingEvents" in application.properties should also be set to "all" or "processed".

 ## Usage

 This section shows the operations and parameters that can be used with the application.
 In order to run the application from the command line (console) use this command: